meetdave3/remix-hono-on-bun/README.md

 # bun-hono-remix (beta) 🚀

-Free from the constraints of serverless architectures, rising from the realms of Node.js and leaving behind the legendary Express middleware, emerges a Remix application, flourishing on the Bun runtime, using the lightweight and futuristic Hono middleware, serving the world wide web with greater will from it's even tinier server.
+Free from the constraints of serverless architectures, rising from the realms of Node.js and leaving behind the legendary Express middleware, emerges a Remix application, flourishing on the Bun runtime, riding on the lightweight and futuristic Hono middleware, serving the world wide web with greater will from it's even tinier server.

 Includes the following configuration: